 C is for the Consequences that behavior has on you

 D is for the Description of the behavior that you would like to see instead.

 C(II) is for the Consequences of what will happen if your boundary continues to be crossed.

 Before ABCD, start by emphasizing the importance of the person and their relationship with you.
 For example, “I love seeing you and I honor our relationship.
 I am frustrated and angry that you were late to meet me for lunch three times this week without calling to let me know.
 Because of this, I feel as if the time and energy I put into our friendship is not respected and like I cannot rely on you.
-I understand that things happen beyond people’s control to make them late for appointments.
-I would appreciate a phone call if you know you are going to be late so that I can re-organize my time.
-If this continues to happen, I am not willing to meet you for lunch in the future.”
+I understand that things happen beyond people’s control to make them late for appointments and I would appreciate a phone call if you know you are going to be late so that I can re-organize my time.
+If this continues to happen, I am not going to meet you for lunch in the future.”